 The main benefit of pinless moisture meters becomes clear when testing drywall.
 Having to drive holes into drywall to detect moisture can quickly turn it into Swiss cheese.
 A pinless moisture meter can check for moisture multiple times without damaging the drywall.

 Although pinless moisture meters are less invasive than pin meters, their readings show moisture in a general area rather than a specific spot.
 A good option for regular moisture detection is a multifunctional moisture meter.
-Multifunctional moisture meters use both methods of measurement for noninvasive, generalized moisture detection initially and precise moisture detection if an issue is discovered.
+Multifunctional moisture meters use both methods of measurement for noninvasive, precise moisture detection if an issue is discovered.

 DIYers and pros looking for a moisture meter place accuracy as one of the most important factors in deciding which one to buy.
 A unit lacking in accuracy is essentially useless for measuring moisture.
 However, not all units advertise the same accuracy rate.